 Create Documents Manually

-You can manually create documents via Editor > Create Document....
+You can manually create documents via File > Create....
 In the file creation dialog, choose the file extension for the desired asset type and specify where to store the document.
 The newly created document will be in a blank state.
 You will need to fill out all the properties, including where the source files are located.

 This method always works for all asset types and for some types it is the only way.
 Since this method always involves multiple, mostly simple steps, it can become tedious.
 Therefore, some asset types provide a way to automate much of this process.